 Need help?
 See the information on how to use HR Organiser.

-Every employee is entitled to annual leave as specified in your contract of employment.
+You are entitled to annual leave as specified in your contract of employment.
 Annual leave allows employees to take paid time off from work.

 Annual leave entitlement runs from 1 August to 31 July each year.
 Everyone is encouraged to take their yearly holiday entitlement during this period.
 Sometimes events outside of our control arise and time away from work is required, there are a number of other types of leave that can support you in this instance, therefore you don't need to store your annual leave.